ntua-el19709/ntua_social_network_analysis/lab1/README.md

 - Study of evolutionary change of topology from _Regular_ to _Small World_
 - Analysis of some real networks

-The exercise is implemented in a Jupyter Notebook and the markdown text is in greek.
+The exercise is implemented in Jupyter Notebook `SNA_lab1.ipynb` and the markdown text is in greek.
 The files used for the real networks are `got.txt` and `web-Stanford.txt`.